Listen, Denoise, Action! Audio-Driven Motion Synthesis with Diffusion Models: Experiments

+Our experiments used five different datasets from high-quality 3D motion capture.
+An overview of these datasets is provided in \Cref{tab:datasets}, with additional information provided in the section where each dataset is used.

-All experiments consider full-body 3D motion only.
-This is a more challenging problem than only generating upper-body motion (cf.\ \cite{yoon2022genea}), both due to the increased dimensionality of the output space and due to the visual prominence of artefacts such as foot-sliding and ground penetration if foot-ground interactions are not accurately modelled.
+All experiments considered full-body motion only.
+This is a more challenging problem than only generating upper-body motion (cf.\ \citet{yoon2022genea}), both due to the increased dimensionality of the output space and due to the visual prominence of artefacts such as foot-sliding and ground penetration if highly nonlinear constrains due to foot-ground interactions are not accurately modelled.

+All datasets were initially 60 frames per second or more, but were converted to 30 fps for the modelling.
+We used skeletal joint rotations to represent poses, and parameterised these rotations using an exponential map representation \cite{grassia1998practical} relative to a T-pose.
+All models except for path-driven locomotion generated three additional outputs (namely instantaneous rotation and forwards and lateral translation, similar to \citet{holden2016deep,habibie2017recurrent}) that describe the motion of the root node along the ground plane, to enable the model to move the character around.
+Because root-node rotation is parameterised using change of heading relative to the previous frame it is not subject to phase-wrapping discontinuities, simplifying the learning task.
+For path driven locomotion, the root-node motion was used as an input to the synthesis, rather than an output, and was then smoothed across 10 frames to emulate the smooth paths typically used in animation systems.

+Audio conditioning inputs differed between models and were dependent on domain (speech vs.\ music).
+We used one hot-encodings for all style inputs, since we only considered discrete style labels.
+The fighting model in \cref{ssec:interpolationdemo} took binary flags for a set of fighting moves as input.
+See \Cref{tab:datasets} for an overview of the input and output feature dimensionalities of different models.
+For most systems with style control, we also trained one identical model but without the style input, to enable adjusting the stylistic expression via classifier-free guidance as described in \cref{ssec:control}.
+Values for these style-unconditional systems are shown on the right side of the slashes (`/') in the table.
+Additional details on the data processing are provided in the appendix.

+Initial hyperparameter tuning was performed on the dance dataset in \cref{ssec:dance-experiments} using the \href{https://optuna.org/}{Optuna} framework.
+We found that the most important aspect to tune was the noise scheduling (the $\beta_n$-values), where we could achieve significantly improved motion by increasing the end-value of the linear schedule.
+This leads to more time spent using high-noise data in the diffusion process.
+The proposed models were trained on a single GPU with 80 5-second motion sequences per batch.
+The number of training updates for each dataset is specified in \Cref{tab:datasets}.
+Additional details on model training and hyperparameters are provided in the appendix.